This post may contain affiliate links, my full disclosure can be read here.

 ~ With The Children On Sunday’s pg.
 9

 In the chapter Suggestions For Parents, Stall gives many ideas to make Sunday’s a fun and interesting day for children.
 The first section is about playing church.
 Some ideas include making it fixed afternoon activities, and not putting it aside for any small matters that might come up.
 This helps to make it look and feel very important to your children.
 He also suggested arranging chairs and letting the children “drive” the buggy to church.

 Naturally, for most of us, this would be updated to cars, although some creative children might enjoy pretending it was pioneer times!
 Another wonderful idea is having a child lead a collection in a toy bank.
 That money could be saved and donated to a missionary.
 He goes on to suggest activities for after church, ideas to include older children and games.

 Did it ever occur to you, as a parent, that between the birth and the age of twenty-one years there are three solid years of Sundays-an amount of time almost equal to the number of years given to an entire course of college training?
 The Creator has not laid upon parents the responsibilities of parenthood without giving them ample time and opportunity to discharge these obligations to Him, to themselves, and to their children.

 With The Children On Sunday’s is an oversized paperback 7 inches by 10 inches, 330 pages long.
 It contains 52 Bible lessons, enough to last a full year.

 The first few chapters are titled:

 Each lesson also includes wonderful photos or drawings, all are black and white.
-The publisher in the preface, gives permission to photocopy the images for use as colouring pages.
+The publisher in the preface gives permission to photocopy the images for use as coloring pages.
 This is a wonderful idea!
-Our children loved colouring them while we read the lesson.
+Our children loved coloring them while we read the lesson.